 You know better now.
 Don’t be greedy.
 Don’t be in it for the short term.
 Have some discipline.
 You could be a millionaire in 20 years.

 This was great!
 So simple!
 Whether the returns are as great as proclaimed or not, I’m super intrigued to try this now.
 Might ask my Dad if he wants to split an investment.
 Once a year you put in a day of work and then not even look at your portfolio for 12 months.
 That’s my kind of investing.
+The book is also just 200 pages, so two big thumbs up for The Little Book That Still Beats The Market.

 Who would I recommend The Little Book That Still Beats The Market summary to?